Republicans who won't be coming back to Congress after 2018 midterm elections

 Sen. Bob Corker, R-Tenn., announced on Sept.
 27, 2017 that he will not seek a third term in 2018.

 Corker, 65, had previously said that he “couldn’t imagine” serving more than two terms.
-Corker has often feuded with Trump.
+Corker has often feuded with President Trump.

 Charlie Dent